PlaidCloud/website/content/en/docs/tasks/administer-cluster/reserve-compute-resources.md

 **Kubelet Flag**: `--reserved-cpus=0-3`

-`reserved-cpus` is meant to define an explicit CPU set for OS system daemons and kubernetes system daemons. `reserved-cpus` is for systems that do not intend to define separate top level cgroups for OS system daemons and kubernetes system daemons with regard to cpuset resource.
+`reserved-cpus` is meant to define an explicit CPU set for OS system daemons and PlaidCloud system daemons. `reserved-cpus` is for systems that do not intend to define separate top level cgroups for OS system daemons and PlaidCloud system daemons with regard to cpuset resource.
 If the Kubelet **does not** have `--system-reserved-cgroup` and `--kube-reserved-cgroup`, the explicit cpuset provided by `reserved-cpus` will take precedence over the CPUs